 I was curious about where the name “Australian Dream” came from, so I asked Nature’s Health Connection, the makers of the product, who told me that the name was chosen because the product contains emu oil, which comes from Australia.

 I located one online source which notes emu oil used to be the primary ingredient in the product until the year 2000, when another ingredient―presumably histamine dihydrochloride―was added to the product.

 As an aside Blue Emu Oil is another product marketed to help pain

 Australian Dream And Migraines

 This is not related to Australian Dream specifically, but as I was researching this product I uncovered an interesting clinical trial related to whether histamine dihydrocholoride could help migraine headaches when its placed under the skin.

-While I am unable to find any evidence it helps, I did locate a study from 1985 where intravenous histamine dihydrocholoride caused headaches.
-That' doesn't necessarily mean rubbing Australian Dream on the skin does the same thing.
-I have no proof it does or doesn't.
+To play devils advocate, one a study from 1985 noted intravenous histamine dihydrocholoride caused headaches.
+That' doesn't mean rubbing Australian Dream on the skin does the same thing.

 Australian Dream Side Effects

-From what I can tell, I think Australian Dream is safe for most people who use it appropriately.
+I think Australian Dream is safe for most people who use it appropriately.
 Searching online for side effects does not turn up much in terms of people saying bad things about it either.
-That said, there are some who say they have had side effects.
-For example, if you read the comments below, one person said Australian, while it worked, also made his skin itch.
+That said, some have said they have had side effects.
+For example, in the comments below, one person said Australian Dream worked but also made his skin itch.

 I think most of these complaints may be linked to histamine dihydrochloride, which is the product’s active ingredient.
 Here is a list of potential / theoretical side effects based on the active ingredient.
 How likely any of these are to occur, I do not know.